Home

 What happens if my family income goes above ₹4.5 lakh during the course period?

-Family income is considered at the time of loan application and sanction.
-Increases after sanction do not affect the ongoing subsidy for the approved period.
+Family income is assessed at the time of loan sanction.
+Later income changes do not affect ongoing subsidy eligibility.

-What penalties exist if I default on repayments for a subsidised education loan from SBI?
+What penalties exist if I default on repayments for a subsidized education loan from SBI?

 Does the subsidy cover any prepayment or foreclosure charges on SBI education loans?